 Recreational Vehicles come in many shapes and sizes.
 They range in size from a small teardrop trailer that can be pulled by a motorcycle to a gigantic house on wheels with a King sized bed, granite countertops, and a fireplace in the living room!
+And if you’re new to RVing, understanding RV classes and types can be really confusing and overwhelming.

 When choosing between the different classes of RVs or Motorhomes, it’s beneficial to understand what are RV Classes and how are they different.
 It’s also helpful to know the amenities, costs, drivability, and pros and cons for each type.